qingkaikong/blog/2017_04_ Entrepreneurship_bootcamp/README.md

 11. When you try to start a business, you need pass 5 filters: unmet need, market size, differentiated positioning, scalable business model, why us & why now.
 12. Value those who know different things than you, you have to learn to appreciate the new things.
 13. Build the positive momentum for your echo system.

+## Second day
+1. Select team member, passion is very important.
+2. "A" players attract "A" players, but "B" players attract "C" players.
+3. Team with diversity is more important than uniformity.
+4. People with major strengths tend to have major weaknesses as well, know which one you value most.
+5. The role of a CEO is to providing strong magnetic force to attract people, and drive to focused direction.
+6. 4 points of CEO: (1) lead people, (2) shape product, (3) sell the vision, (4) feed the enterprise.
+7. Stages of raising money: seed -> angel investors -> Early stage VC -> Late stage VC -> PE or IPO.
+8. The importance of building an effective P&L (profit and loss statement).
+It should be in the zone of reason, since the investors will find any issue with pattern recognition skills ^)^
+9. Steps of product development: start with a product vision -> Define Minimum viable product (MVP) -> Create an MVP demo/prototype -> Alpha Test (deploy MVP at few friendly customers) -> Get customer feedback -> Productize & Test the MVP (SQA) -> Beta Test -> Get customer feedback -> Fix bugs & Final Product Test -> Production release
+10. How to build a Minimally Viable Product (MVP)
+11. How to eat an elephant?
+(One bite a time)
+12. Agile vs waterfall
+13. Luck is a prepared mind meets opportunity